 7. Ensures the University's compliance with all applicable laws and regulations regarding services for persons with disabilities by serving as the Disability Compliance Coordinator, receiving requests for the provision of reasonable accommodations for faculty and staff, receiving and investigating concerns and complaints from faculty, staff, and students regarding disability issues and recommending appropriate solutions, and advising senior administrators on topics such as disability rights and issues, attitudes regarding persons with disabilities, reasonable accommodations, technology, and facility access and architectural barriers.

-8. Develops a network of informed representatives of the University community which promotes an awareness and understanding of the University's commitment, activities, and efforts regarding Equal Opportunity and Affirmative Action through avenues such as chairing the Equal Opportunity Advisory Committee, providing education and training to appointed Affirmative Action Liaison Officers and other University officials regarding the University's Equal Opportunity and Affirmative Action programs, and other appropriate approaches.
+8. Develops a network of informed representatives of the University community which promotes an awareness and understanding of the University's commitment, activities, and efforts regarding Equal Opportunity and Affirmative Action through avenues such as chairing committees as assigned, providing education and training to appointed Affirmative Action Liaison Officers and other University officials regarding the University's Equal Opportunity and Affirmative Action programs, and other appropriate approaches.